HuyukiYuma/Beacon/README.md

 # Beacon

+Beacon is an early signal radar.

+It does not predict the future.

-Beacon is a personal trend radar that detects early signals from technology, research, and developer activity.
+It detects emerging signals from technology, research, developers, startups and markets.

-## Goal
+## Philosophy

-Do not predict the future.
+Don't predict the future.
 Detect the signals.

+## Roadmap

+- [x] Project started
+- [ ] GitHub signal collection
+- [ ] arXiv integration
+- [ ] Beacon Score
+- [ ] AI Analysis
+- [ ] Dashboard